Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Methodology

-The ground labels $Y$ can be divided into three types: $Y = \{Y^{AU}\in\mathbb{R}^{N\times 12}, Y^{EXPR}\in\mathbb{R}^{N\times 7}, Y^{VA}\in \mathbb{R}^{N\times 2}\}$. $Y^{AU}$ are 12 facial action units labels, including AU1, AU2, AU4, AU6, AU7, AU10, AU12, AU15, AU23, AU24, AU25 and AU26.
-They are multi-label binary values, denoting the presence or absence of corresponding action unit. $Y^{EXPR}$ are one-hot vectors denoting 7 basic emotions.
-They are neutral, anger, disgust, fear, happiness, sadness and surprise.
-In the end, $Y^{VA}$ are continuous values, representing valence and arousal in range $\{-1, 1\}$.
-In our experiments, we transform the regression tasks into classification tasks by discretizing the continuous values.
-We discretize the valence score or the arousal score into 20 bins, so that the shape of $Y^{VA}$ is $N\times 40$.
+The ground labels $Y$ can be divided into three types: $Y = \{Y^{AU}\in\mathbb{R}^{N\times 12}, Y^{EXPR}\in\mathbb{R}^{N\times 7}, Y^{VA}\in \mathbb{R}^{N\times 2}\}$. $Y^{AU}$ contains 12 facial action units labels, including AU1, AU2, AU4, AU6, AU7, AU10, AU12, AU15, AU23, AU24, AU25 and AU26.
+They are multi-label binary values, denoting the presence or absence of corresponding action unit. $Y^{EXPR}$ are one-hot vectors denoting 7 basic emotions: neutral, anger, disgust, fear, happiness, sadness and surprise. $Y^{VA}$ are given by continuous values representing valence and arousal in range $\{-1, 1\}$.
+In our experiments, we transform regression tasks into classification tasks by discretizing continuous values.
+We discretize the valence score or the arousal scores into 20 bins, so that the shape of $Y^{VA}$ changes to $N\times 40$.